RougeGod/I-LaSer/README.md

 ## Single File Format

 This format can be followed in either an uploaded file, or the first textarea.
+This does not support theta-transducer properties, wue to the extra complexity of the theta-transducer properties.

 ```
 # I = Input